Hafþór Júlíus Björnsson: The Mountain vs. The Beast

-On 19 March 2022, after almost two years since its announcement, Hafþór and Hall finally faced each other in Dubai in a fight taglined The Heaviest Boxing Match in History.
-Hall started the first round with continuous haymakers, but Hafþór kept his composure and stuck to the basics, focusing on a solid jab and better footwork.
-Once he realized Hall's game plan, Hafþór took control of the fight by bludgeoning and knocking Hall down twice, in rounds three and six.
-Hall sustained bleeding lacerations on top of both eyes, and Hafþór won the fight via unanimous decision.
+On 19 March 2022, after almost two years since its announcement, Björnsson and Hall finally faced each other in Dubai in a fight taglined The Heaviest Boxing Match in History.
+Hall started the first round with continuous haymakers, but Björnsson kept his composure and stuck to the basics, focusing on a solid jab and better footwork.
+Once he realized Hall's game plan, Björnsson took control of the fight by bludgeoning and knocking Hall down twice, in rounds three and six.
+Hall sustained bleeding lacerations on top of both eyes, and Björnsson won the fight via unanimous decision.